Smart Buildings Enabled by 6G Communications: Proposed Framework

 \subsection{Sensing Layer}

-Apart from a small portion of information sent from interactive interfaces by users, the main data throughput comes from the sensing layer.
-The signals generated in the sensing layer contain a variety of observable environmental information, including security, safety, temperature, humidity, space occupancy, electricity usage, water usage, other optical, and acoustic information.
-To collect such a variety of environmental information and ensure to draw an accurate picture of the surrounding environment, a huge number of sensors are indispensable.
-To reduce the implementation cost of the proposed framework, one should try the best to reuse the existing facilities and instruments and only require installations of new sensing modules and devices if necessary.
+With the exception of a small portion of information sent from the interactive interfaces by users, most data throughput originates from the sensing layer.
+Signals generated in the sensing layer contain a variety of observable environmental data, including security, safety, temperature, humidity, space occupancy, electricity usage, water usage, other optical, and acoustic information.
+To collect such a variety of environmental information and ensure an accurate understanding of the surrounding environment, a large number of sensors are indispensable.
+In order to reduce the implementation cost of the proposed framework, one should try to reuse existing facilities and instruments and only require the installation of new sensing modules and devices if necessary.